AmilcarArmmand/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * You must be able to draw a diagram covering the web stack you built with the sysadmin/devops track projects
 * You must be able to explain what each component is doing
 * You must be able to explain system redundancy
-* Know all the mentioned acronyms: LAMP, SPOF, QPS
+* Know all the mentioned acronyms:
+	* LAMP - Linux OS, Apache web server, MySQL database, and PHP application server
+	* SPOF - Single Point of failure
+	* QPS - Query per second

 ## Project tasks

 ---

 ### [0.
 Simple web stack](./0-simple_web_stack)
-* On a whiteboard, desogn a single server with a LAMP stack that includes
+* On a whiteboard, design a single server with a LAMP stack that includes
   * 1 server
   * 1 web server (Nginx)
   * 1 application server